Congress for Democracy and Progress: History

 In the parliamentary election held on 5 May 2002, the party won 49.5% of the popular vote and 57 out of 111 seats.

 In the 13 November 2005 presidential election, the CDP candidate, President Compaoré, won 80.35% of the popular vote.
 At the May 2007 parliamentary election, the party expanded its majority, winning 73 seats.

 In 2012, Assimi Kouanda was elected as the CDP's National Executive Secretary.

-The party still had representation in parliament after the overthrow of Compaoré in October 2014, and remains represented following the November 2015 general elections.
+The party still had representation in parliament after the overthrow of Compaoré in October 2014, as well as following the November 2015 general elections.

 The CDP held its sixth ordinary congress in Ouagadougou on 9–10 May 2015.
 Eddie Komboïgo, a businessman who had been a Deputy in the National Assembly prior to its 2014 dissolution, was elected as President of the CDP, while Compaoré was designated as Honorary President.
 On 11 July 2015, Komboïgo was designated as the CDP's candidate for the October 2015 presidential election.
 Komboïgo was subsequently barred from standing, and the CDP had no presidential candidate; however, it won 18 out of 127 seats in the concurrent parliamentary election.
 Meanwhile, party leaders were accused of involvement in the failed September 2015 coup, leading to the arrest of Komboïgo as well as a party vice-president, Léonce Koné.
 Together with various other opposition parties, the CDP formed the Coalition for Democracy and National Reconciliation on 16 October 2016; seeking to promote political reconciliation, it was mostly composed of forces that had backed Compaoré.
 The coalition stood in opposition to President Roch Marc Christian Kaboré and the ruling People's Movement for Progress (MPP), but it was distinct from the main opposition coalition, the Coalition of Democratic Forces for Real Change led by Zéphirin Diabré.

 On 19 April 2017, the CDP criticized the forthcoming trial of Compaoré (in absentia) and members of his government in connection with efforts to suppress the October 2014 protests that led to the fall of the government.
 According to the CDP, the trial was a politically motivated "witch hunt" and "a clear violation of the rule of law".